jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Section of .gjf file (i.e. '#p ...' line).

 ## 4.4.26 OtPDF
 Specify the on-top pair density functional in a MC-PDFT calculation.
 This keyword has identical meaning with the keyword `KSDFT`/`FUNC` in `&MCPDFT` of (Open)Molcas.
 Currently available functionals are tPBE(default), tBLYP, tLSDA, trevPBE, tOPBE, ftPBE, ftBLYP, ftLSDA, ftrevPBE and ftOPBE.
-The functional name must be included in a pair of **singlet quotes**, i.e. `OtPDF='tPBE'`.
+The functional name must be included in a pair of **single quotes**, i.e. `OtPDF='tPBE'`.
 The MC-PDFT output of `automr` would look like
 ```
 Enter subroutine do_mcpdft...
 MC-PDFT based on CASSCF orbitals.